TheCorporateBuzzwords/Whos-Home/Doc/How To/API endpoints.md

 ### Get responses to a single post topic
 GET /groups/{groupid}/messages/{topicid}/ (authenticated)

+Returns: (For each post to the topic that matches the passed in topicID)

+\*PostID: ID of the message topic response

+\*Msg: Content of the post

+\*PostTime: Time the post was made

-Returns: Response msg, Date/Time posted, and Username of the original poster for each response to a topic
+\*PostersName: Username of the original poster

 ### Edit a messageboard topic
 PUT /groups/{groupid}/topicedit/{topicid}/ (authenticated)